-Prerequisite: BIOS-1010, BIOS-1160, BIOS-2250, or
+Prerequisite: BIOS-1010 or BIOS-2250 OR

-Co-requisite: BIOS-1160 or LPNR-1110
+Pre- or Co-requisite: BIOS-1160 or LPNR-1110

 This course is intended for students who need to learn basic nutritional information for the medical field.
 Included are the basic nutrients and their functions, food sources, and the effect of deficiencies.
 There is an emphasis on correct information to combat food faddism.
 Planning for normal nutrition through the life cycle and special needs of the elderly, children, and pregnant women is discussed, as well as sanitation of food, legislation, and labeling as it affects the food supply.
 (3/45/0/0/0/0/0/0/0/0/0)